Autism Sunday: Debate in the House of Commons

-International Day of Prayer for Autism spectrum disorders
+International Day of Prayer for Autism and Asperger Syndrome

-Churches of all denominations around the world now honor the millions of people with autism on Autism Sunday, the International Day of Prayer for autism spectrum disorders.
+Churches of all denominations around the world now honor the millions of people with autism on Autism Sunday, the International Day of Prayer for Autism and Asperger Syndrome.
 Organisers estimate there are 60 million people with autism around the world.
 Campaigners have said that many suffer without proper public services in education, health, specialist speech therapy and respite care in several parts of the world, particularly in Africa and Asia.
 The credit crunch and the global recession which hit many countries in 2008-2009 also affected the Autism Community.
 In the UK, people were concerned about the cuts to disability benefits and cuts to public services.
 Homes were re-possessed during the economic downturn and some families below the poverty line had to choose between heating and eating.

 World church leaders have been supporting Autism Sunday.
 Pope Benedict XVI told the organisers that he would be praying for the autism community on Autism Sunday.
 Some of the largest churches in the United States, including Rick Warren's Saddleback Church, have pledged to pray for over 60 million people with autism spectrum disorders on Autism Sunday.
-Support came from the Bishop of London in the United Kingdom, Rt.Rev.Richard Chartres.
+Support came from the Bishop of London in the United Kingdom, Right Reverend Richard Chartres.

 The organizers have urged parents, carers and the worldwide Autism Community to use Autism Sunday as a platform to lobby and campaign on the serious issues.
 Support for Autism Sunday 2011 came from the Chilean Miner, Jose Henriquez, the 24th miner to be rescued from the San Jose mine.
 Henriquez was invited by US President Barack Obama to address the Presidential Prayer Breakfast in February 2011.
 He met Ivan Corea and Charika Corea, the Founders of Autism Sunday in the UK, prior to his departure to Washington, D.C.
 They presented him with his first-ever autism awareness ribbon.
 The news of the presentation was relayed by the media in Chile.
 Jose Henriquez released a special message in support of Autism Sunday 2011.

 Campaigners around the world organized an Autism Sunday Twitter Storm to mark Autism Sunday 2011 - to celebrate the lives of all people with autism.
 In 2022, a commemorative event has been planned in India.